Falling in love with your competitors

 You don’t need us to tell you it’s soon Valentine’s Day.
 But you may be surprised to hear we believe it’s time for you to start loving your competitors.

 They may take business from you.
 You may take customers from them.
 They can certainly be a major pain in the backside.
 So why fall in love?
-The truth is, your next big idea – the sort that transforms your business – may come from your competitor.
+The truth is, the next big idea.
+The sort that transforms your business.
+That may come from your competitor.

 Your competitors can spark great ideas for you too